How to cook grains perfectly every time

 Cooked grains store well in the fridge for up to 5 days and can also be frozen in portions.
 Batch cook on Sundays and use throughout the week for fast, balanced meals.

-• Mix with roasted veggies and herbs for quick lunches
+• Mix with roasted veggies and fresh herbs for quick lunches.

-• Reheat with milk and cinnamon for a warm breakfast
+• Reheat with a splash of milk and cinnamon for a comforting breakfast.

 Recommended product